DrKrusto/MORO-Project/README.md

 Autonomous drive + path planning: Baptiste Lorenzi

 # Switching between steering methods in main_motion
-Depending on the operating mode set in the server one of the following topics is used to steer the robot:
+Depending on the operating mode set in the server ("steering_method" being "bangbang" or "proportional") the callback function of one of the following topics is used to steer the robot:
 - /line_position (String)
  - "centre"
  - "right"